Neural Computing Engines

 - Aurel A. Lazar and Yiyin Zhou, Identifying Multisensory Dendritic Stimulus Processors, IEEE Transactions on Molecular, Biological, and Multi-Scale Communications, Volume 2, Number 2, pp. 183-198, December 2016 , Special Issue on Biological Applications of Information Theory in Honor of Claude Shannon's Centennial, Part II (invited paper).

-The videos above illustrate that the evaluation of the functional identification of a massively parallel neural circuit can be intuitively and in its entirety performed in the stimulus space.
+The videos below illustrate that the evaluation of the functional identification of a massively parallel neural circuit can be intuitively and in its entirety performed in the stimulus space.
 We quantitatively demonstrate how the quality of reconstruction of the encoded signal depends on the number of spikes used for identifying the circuit parameters.

 The underlying massively parallel neural circuit for encoding color video consists of 30,000 IAF neurons with color sensitive receptive fields, covering a screen size of 160x90px.
 The IAF neurons all have the same parameters and are always assumed to be known.
 The underlying receptive fields are spatio-temporal non-separable in each of their color components and they resemble 2D Gabor filters spatially and rotate around their spatial center over time.
 However, the color receptive fields are assumed to be unknown and need to be identified.
 All the receptive fields are functionally identified using the same natural video, whose duration is up to 200 seconds.
 We identify the entire neural circuit based on 7 different settings.
 In one setting, each neuron's receptive field is identified using 1,000 spikes (measurements).
 In the other settings, each neuron's receptive field is identified using 2,000, 4,000, 6,000, 9,000, 13,000, 17,000 spikes (measurements), respectively.